ShaunWalker-tech/linux-homelab/02-Users-and-Groups/Screenshots/README.md

 # Screenshots

-This folder contains screenshots documenting the Rocky Linux installation and configuration process.
+This folder contains screenshots documenting the Users and Groups configuration process.